 Long Island National Wildlife Refuge Complex

-340 Smith Rd., Shirley, 631-286-0485, nwsdy.li/refcomplex.
-Season- Refuges have public trails, accessible during day all year, except for parts of Morton Refuge in nesting season (April 1- Aug.
+340 Smith Rd., Shirley, 631-286-0485, nwsdy.li/refcomplex Season Refuges have public trails, accessible during day all year, except for parts of Morton Refuge in nesting season (April 1-Aug.
 30).
-Features (a) Target Rock Refuge, end of Target Rock Road, Lloyd Neck; 80 acres, nature trails through hardwood forest, ponds and along rocky shore of Huntington Bay; good bird-watching in spring for warblers; fishing from shore; self-guided interpretive hikes and education materials offered. (b) Wertheim Refuge, 340 Smith Rd., off Montauk Highway, Shirley; 2,550 acres; and pine forest, grassland and wetland; canoeing on Carmans River (launch site at Montauk Highway and Smith Road).
-Fishing permitted from boat; interpretive hikes; cross-country skiing; bird-watching; wheelchair-accessible trail.
-Free self-guided family friendly programs. (c) Elizabeth A. Morton Refuge, 2595 Noyack Rd.; nature trail through forests; bird-watching; self-guided hikes; wheelchair-accessible trail.
+Features (a) Target Rock Refuge, end of Target Rock Road, Lloyd Neck; 80 acres, through hardwood forest, ponds and along rocky shore; bird-watching; fishing from shore; self-guided interpretive hikes. (b) Wertheim Refuge, 340 Smith Rd., off Montauk Highway, Shirley; 2,550 acres; interactive visitor center, hiking trails through oak and pine forest, grassland and wetland; canoeing on Carmans River (launch site at Montauk Highway and Smith Road).
+Fishing permitted from boat; interpretive hikes; cross-country skiing; bird-watching; wheelchair-accessible trail. (c) Elizabeth A. Morton Refuge, 2595 Noyack Rd.; nature trail through forests; bird-watching; self-guided hikes; wheelchair-accessible trail.
 Open sunrise to sunset.
 More than 250 bird species.

 Mill Pond Park

 Merrick Road (east of Bellmore Avenue), Wantagh, nassaucountyny.gov Features 54 acres, pond, waterfowl, trails through a wet woodland with native plants.